coverclock/com-diag-codex/README.md

 named for the sub-projects that they support in other repositories.
 These applications are in the ```app``` directory.

-* Codextool reads from an SSL connection and writes to stdout, and reads from stdin and writes to an SSL connection.
+* App codextool reads from an SSL connection and writes to stdout, and reads from stdin and writes to an SSL connection.

-* Stagecoach supports GNSS rovers and a GNSS base station communicating with an RTK router (all of these are part of the Hazer project).
+* App stagecoach supports GNSS rovers and a GNSS base station communicating with an RTK router (all of these are part of the Hazer project) by forwarding datagrams in either direction over an SSL connection (in return for some violence done to the real-time nature of those datagrams).

-* Wheatstone supports experiments with LTE-M modems used with remote sensors (mostly DEPRECATED since AT&T dropped their inexpensive LTE-M service).
+* App wheatstone supports experiments with LTE-M modems used with remote sensors (mostly DEPRECATED since AT&T dropped their inexpensive LTE-M service).

 # Targets